Eye Injury? – How Much Compensation? – National Cases – Call Us > 0800 699 0079 – £££

 Anatomy of the eye

 The eye is the organ of sight that detects light and converts it into electro-chemical impulses in neurons.
 This extremely complex and specialised organ works by collecting light from the surrounding environment and regulating the amount of light entering the eye through the diaphragm of the iris, focusing it through the lens to form an image on the retina on the back inside surface of the eye.
-This image is then converted into electrical signals which are then sent to the brain through complex neural pathways that connect the eye via the optic nerve to the visual cortex and other areas of the brain.
+This image is then converted into electrical signals which are then sent to the brain through complex neural pathways.
 The eye relies on all these different components working together in synchronisation which is why damage to just one of these particular parts of the organ can cause either temporary or permanent loss of sight in the affected individual depending on the severity of damage sustained.

 Physical damage from impact injuries may be so catastrophic that the eye cannot be saved and must be surgically removed.
 Alternatively, too much light entering the eye at any one time can damage the cells of the retina where light is focused.
 Laser eye surgery may be an option to correct this particular kind of eye injury and is, more often than not, very successful in restoring and improving sight in the patient by better concentrating light onto the retina.
 However, as is the case with surgery of any kind, laser eye surgery also carries significant risks which is why there is a normally such a long period of time between surgery for each eye should something go wrong so that the patient still at least has some limited vision in one eye.
 If something does go wrong, you will be able to make a clinical negligence compensation claim with Tylers.